NEWS

 The CD is handmade by the band themselves including a 24 page booklet, full of abstract and evocative linocut imagery that wouldn’t look out of place in a 1950s brutalist high-rise.

-Pre-orders are live on Bandcamp on Friday October 6th and come with lead single Always On.
+Pre-orders are live on Bandcamp on Friday October 6th and come with the singles Always On, Nightclub Mishap and Service Economy.

 ALBUM LAUNCH PARTY